+1.4.2 The contract logistics market

+The contract logistics market encompasses a wide range of activities including warehouse inventory management, related services such as packaging and end-of-production operations and the management of all associated flows, in particular transportation.
+In view of the varying degree of integration between transportation activities and contract logistics activities in different countries and the limited number of specific world market contract logistics studies, it is difficult to estimate the size of the market.

-1.5.4 The global contract logistics market
+The global contract logistics market

-In view of the varying degree of integration between transportation activities and contract logistics activities in different countries and the lack of a specific world market contract logistics study, it is difficult to estimate the size of the market.
-However, given the Group's international footprint and experience, and on the basis of its competitors' publications, ID Logistics estimates that this market was worth some €240 billion in 2021, up 6.5% over 2020, which had seen an drop of 3.3% (sources: Transport Intelligence, Company estimate).
-2020 was marked by the adverse impact of COVID-19 on the manufacturing, automotive and non-food retail sectors, only partly offset by strong performances in the food retail and e-commerce sectors.
-Barring the exceptional impact of the health crisis in 2020 and 2021, the global market is growing in line with inflation and GDP growth in the various local markets; its growth is further boosted by a trend among customers towards increased outsourcing.
+Given the Group's international footprint and experience, and on the basis of its competitors' publications, ID Logistics estimates that this world market was worth some €254 billion in 2022, up 7.1% over 2021, when the market value rose 8.7% as the pandemic subsided (sources: Transport Intelligence, Company estimate).
+Barring exceptional fluctuation due to the health crisis in 2020 and 2021, the global market is growing in line with inflation and GDP growth in the various local markets; growth is further boosted by a customer trend towards increased outsourcing.

-The world contract logistics market by region is estimated to break down as follows (source: Transport Intelligence, Company estimate):
+The world contract logistics market by region is estimated to break down as follows in 2021 (source: Transport Intelligence, Company estimate):

-Sector Market share
+Region Market share

-Asia-Pacific 39%
+Asia-Pacific 40%

-Europe 31%
+Europe 30%

 North America 24%

 Other 6%

-The market share of the top 10 global players in 2019 (last pre-COVID reference year) is estimated as follows (source: Transport Intelligence, Company estimate):
+The market share of the top 10 global players in 2021 is estimated as follows (source: Transport Intelligence, Company estimate):